 If you want a stained color you will have to go with wood as really no composite plantation shutters can mimic true stained wood.

-However, if you are interested in a white (the most popular color) then certainly a composite resin shutter could be exactly what you want.
-More durability, less cost, indistinguishable from wood.
+However, if you are interested in white (the most popular color) then certainly a composite resin shutter could be exactly what you want.

 SCHEDULE A FREE IN-HOME CONSULTATION